 Brainstorm a list of at least 10 specific jobs you think you’d like to try.
 Think about aspects of your work that you’ve enjoyed and what would be a different spin.
 Let yourself dream—it’s just a list!
 Often, we constrain ourselves too early.
-For example, if you’ve liked working on the organizational twitter account, add “Social Media Marketer.”
+For example, if you’ve liked working on the organizational Twitter account, add “Social Media Marketer.”
 Having fun collecting survey results?
 Program Analyst.
 Be specific.
 If you need inspiration, check out the job postings on Idealist to give you ideas.

-Now take each of the jobs on your list and ask yourself, what is the simplest way I can get more a taste of what this would actually feel like?
+Now take each of the jobs on your list and ask yourself, “What is the simplest way I can get more a taste of what this would actually feel like?”

-Volunteer on a Saturday for an organization you think might be a better fit, go to an evening lecture with a person who already has the type of position you are interested in.
+Volunteer on a Saturday for an organization you think might be a better fit.
+Go to an evening lecture with a person who already has the type of position you are interested in.
 Call one of those insightful colleagues that keeps affirming you and ask them about their professional experiences.
 Ask for new projects at work related to your areas of interest.
 Each of these experiences will give you more data.

 The point isn’t to get through the whole list.
-The point is to get as much feedback about your next level as soon as possible.
+The point is to get as much feedback about your next move as soon as possible.
 When an experience resonates positively inside, keep following that path by seeking out more opportunities to build your skills inside or outside of you current organization.

 The world needs you to impact the biggest circle you can.
 The more you wait, the unhappier you’ll be.
 A small step can be just the push you need to try something different.